trufflesecurity/how-to-rotate/content/docs/tutorials/gcp.md

 title: GCP
 ---

-*This tutorial provides step-by-step instructions on how to rotate a Google Cloud Platform (GCP) API key.*
+*This tutorial provides step-by-step instructions on how to rotate a Google Cloud Platform (GCP) Service Account key.*

 ---
-## Generate a new GCP API Key
+## Generate a new GCP Service Account Key

 ### Step 1 - Navigate to the relevant Service Account page
 #### 1a.
 Navigate to the impacted GCP project